RustyDotson/Forest-Fire-Model-Visualization/README.md

 # Forest Fire Model Visualization
 A visualization of the [self-organized criticality forest fire model](https://en.wikipedia.org/wiki/Forest-fire_model) using SFML graphics in C++

+Loud audio warning.
+I'm still working on better sounds in LMMS to replace the current sounds being used.

 Before building, Linux users may need to install a few things according to [SFML's website](https://www.sfml-dev.org/tutorials/3.0/getting-started/cmake/#requirements)

 Build the program by running: